Quantum Discrepancy: A Non-Commutative Version of Combinatorial Discrepancy: Introduction

+In this formula $\mathfrak X(S)$ represents $|\mathfrak{X}\cap S|$, i.e. the number of points of $\mathfrak X$ which belong to $S$.
+Therefore, if we assume that the set of red points of $[N]$ is determined randomly according to the distribution of $\mathfrak{X}$, the right-hand side of \eqref{eq: ExpKer} can be considered as the imbalance imposed by the process $\mathfrak X$ to $S$.
+This probabilistic approach to the combinatorial discrepancy problem (including the poof of \eqref{eq: ExpKer}) is fully described in Subsection~\ref{Sub: ProbApp}.

-and quantum discrepancy of a projection system is a generalization of combinatorial discrepancy of a set system.
-However there is a more profound insight into the formulation \eqref{eq: NonCommutDef}, that comes below. \begin{rem} Appearance of $[\rchi,P]$ in \eqref{eq: NonCommutDef}, reveals the strong non-commutative essence of the new definition.
-This non-commutativity is a result of extending the notion of coloring.
-So, we have a non-commutative concept of discrepancy even for set systems.
-There is another aspect of a non-commutative generalization which lies in $\cl{P}$.
-If any two projections in $\cl{P}$ commute, then $\cl{P}$, possibly after a unitary change of basis, corresponds to a set system, and because of the cyclic property of the trace function, $\qdisc(\cl{P})$ will be equal to $\qdisc(\cl{P}_{\cl{S}})$ for some set system $\cl{S}$. \end{rem}
+We intend to emphasize the importance of the commutator operator in \eqref{eq: NonCommutDef}.
+The appearance of $[\rchi ,P]$ reveals the strong non-commutative essence of the quantum discrepancy.
+This non-commutativity is partially a result of extending the notion of the coloring.
+Thus, we have a non-commutative concept of discrepancy even for set systems.
+There is another aspect of non-commutativity which lies in $\cl{P}$.
+When all projections in $\cl{P}$ commute pairwise, they are simultaneously unitarily diagonalizable since they are Hermitian.
+Therefore, $\cl {P}$, possibly after a unitary change of the basis, corresponds to a set system, and because of the cyclic property of the trace function, $\qdisc(\cl{P})$ will be equal to $\qdisc(\cl{P}_{\cl{S}})$ for some set system $\cl{S}$.
+However, this is not the case for a general projection system which may include non-commuting elements.
+Hence, the complexity of the notion of quantum discrepancy also lies in the non-commutativity inside $\cl P$.

-It is not the first appearance of a non-commutative version of discrepancy.
-Weaver in 2004 points briefly to ``interest in noncommutative discrepancy'' \cite{weaver2004kadison}.
-In that paper he also suggests a completely different formulation (see \cref{rem: WeaverDisc}).

-The structure of this paper is as follows.
-We begin by explaining the intuition behind \cref{def: QuantDisc}.
-After that, we provide backgrounds needed for better understanding of our definition, problems that we have chosen to solve and their solutions.
-In order to justify the phrase quantum discrepancy this subsection is augmented with some material on quantum mechanics and fermionic systems.
-Note that these parts can be safely skipped.
-In \ref{subsec:MainResults} we list main results of this paper and postpone the proofs to \cref{sec:QuantDisc}.
+Now, let us justify the term ``quantum'' in ``quantum discrepancy''.
+In classical physics, the phase space of a system is described by a set which is finite if the system has finite states.
+An observable of this system is a real-valued function on the phase space.
+In quantum physics, the phase space is replaced by a Hilbert space.
+If the classical phase space has $N$ elements, the quantum phase space would be $\bb C^N$.
+The quantum counterpart of an observable $f$ is a Hermitian operator with the same spectrum as the image of $f$ (see \cite{WeaverBook} for more explanation).
+Now, note that in the current quantization process of combinatorial discrepancy, subsets of $[N]$ are replaced by orthogonal projections which are in one-to-one correspondence with subspaces of $\bb C^N$, and functions of the form [4] $\rchi: [N]\to\{\pm 1\}$ are replaced by Hermitian matrices with eigenvalues in $\{\pm 1\}$.

+In the preface of \cite{WeaverBook} Weaver refers to the two above-mentioned ideas as general principles of quantization.
+It is worthwhile to see this in his own words: \begin{quotation} ...
+We have now reached a point where it is possible to give a simple, unified approach to the general concept of quantization in mathematics.